The 2011 Infiniti M56 and the Lexus GS460 share a market segment, but little else.

 And while both vehicles offer standard modern amenities like heated leather bucket seats, premium audio systems with satellite radio, Bluetooth connectivity, advanced climate control, a trip computer and elegant woodgrain trim, the Infiniti bests the Lexus by delivering a standard hard drive navigation system (optional on the Lexus) and standard cooled front seats (unavailable on the GS).
 The M56 also adds the advanced safety of distance control (while using cruise control), an intelligent brake assist feature and the world’s first Blind Spot Intervention system, which not only alerts you to vehicles in your blind spot, but can actively assist you back to your lane should you drift toward them.

-The newest Lexus (MSRP $54,470) edges the 2011 Infiniti ($57,550) by a slight margin – a margin that grows even slimmer when the vehicles are comparable equipped.
+The newest Lexus (MSRP $54,470) edges the 2011 Infiniti ($57,550) by a slight margin – a margin that grows even slimmer when the vehicles are comparably equipped.
 Infiniti makes up the difference by offering a longer, more comprehensive warranty.

 When you pit luxury sedans against each other, even if you lose, you win.
 But when you win, you win big.